huggingface/datasets/metrics/frugalscore/README.md

 ## How to use

 When loading FrugalScore, you can indicate the model you wish to use to compute the score.
-The default model is `tiny_bert-base_bert-score`, and a full list of models can be found in the [Limitations and bias](#Limitations-and-bias) section.
+The default model is `moussaKam/frugalscore_tiny_bert-base_bert-score`, and a full list of models can be found in the [Limitations and bias](#Limitations-and-bias) section.

 ```python
 >>> from datasets import load_metric